 Not only this, but the political, social, and technological aspects are also taken into consideration for the next budget preparations so that no area is unattended.

-Revenue and expenses are the two major components that majorly define your operating budget.
-Revenues are the sales cash received plus accounts receivables (credit) from your selling of goods or provision of services into the buying markets.
+Revenue and expenses are the two components that define your operating budget.
+Revenues are the sales cash received plus accounts receivables (credit) from the selling of goods or provision of services into the buying markets.
 Expenditures, on the other hand, are the expenses you incurred during your operational time of the business.
 This portion is deducted from the revenues to calculate the net income of your business.

 Though, the expenses can be both operating and non-operating in nature and fixed as well as a variable in the phenomenon.
 Whereas the expenditure is further divisible into the expenses and capital expenditures.
 The information mentioned below would make it clearer.